Fijula/Fijula/README.md

-## 🙋‍♂️ About Me- A passionate learner, code lover and a backend programmer..
+## 🙋‍♂️ About Me- A passionate learner, code lover and a fullstack programmer..

-- 🔭 I’m currently working on **mern stack as backend tool**
+- 🔭 I’m currently working on **full stack with mern as backend tool**

 - 🌱 I’m currently updating on **full stack programming**